luxleather/SupportBot/commands-list.md

 **?100k**

 "Every tier works on the basis of the 100k tier (the `King`) (the "new King" will be 10M after the July fork).
 For instance, if the 100k nodes receives, at one point, their first reward 4 days after first launch and then every 1.5 days, then the other tiers will see their delays multiplied accordingly.
 1k node will have 100x more delayed rewards than 100k.
 Everyday new 100k nodes join the network, so those delays get higher and higher..."

-**?fork**

-"In July (on block 1018866) there will be a fork which changes the global block rewards down to 50 (compared to 100 now), and will enforce the update of all the nodes in the network, and also new collaterals.
-The 1k, 3k, 10k and 30k collaterals won't exist anymore.
-They will be replaced by 100k (new minimum), 300k, 1kk 3kk and 10kk tiers."

 **?bitdorado**